Teaching Conference March 19–21, 2025 | Keynote March 19 | Worldwide Via Zoom

 Speaker Bio

-Jackie Van Dyke is a professor of Legal Research and Writing at both USD and GWU.
-She is a Certified Paralegal and also the CEO of The Paralegal Writer™, an online platform offering digital writing courses to both seasoned paralegals and paralegal students.
-Jackie is a member of several regional paralegal associations and has published numerous articles on the topic of legal writing.
+Jackie Van Dyke is a professor of Legal Research and Writing at USD and GWU, a Certified Paralegal, and the CEO of The Paralegal Writer™.
+She has published numerous articles on legal writing.
+Sheila Grela is a seasoned litigation paralegal and Advanced Certified Paralegal (ACP) specializing in eDiscovery.

 2:30 – 3:15 PM